-Governing Board and Citizens Oversight Committee Azusa Unified School District Azusa, California
+To the Board of Education and Citizens Oversight Committee Azusa Unified School District Azusa, California

-We were engaged to conduct a performance audit of the Azusa Unified School District (the District) Building Fund (Measure K) for the year ended June 30, 2021.
+We were engaged to conduct a performance audit of Azusa Unified School District (the "District") Building Fund (Measure K) for the year ended June 30, 2022.

-We conducted this performance audit in accordance with generally accepted government auditing standards.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusion based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.

-Our audit was limited to the objectives listed within the report which includes determining the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Appendix A contained in the 2020-2021 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting issued by the California Education Audit Appeals Panel.
+Our audit was limited to the objectives listed within the report which includes determining the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Appendix A contained in the 2021-2022 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting issued by the California Education Audit Appeals Panel.
 Management is responsible for the District's compliance with those requirements.